 Legal changes due to the EU VAT digital package

 Since the EU VAT digital package came into force on July 1, 2021, every shipment from a third country to the European Union must be electronically declared to customs.
 The former EUR 22 tax-free limit has been abolished, and all imported goods must now be taxed.
-Whereas smartphones were previously disguised as pacifiers to avoid paying import VAT, the correct tax rate of the destination country must now be applied.
+Whereas smartphones were previously disguised as pacifiers to avoid paying import VAT, the correct tax rate of the destination country must be applied directly.

 The new rules also change things for major platform operators like Amazon and Alibaba.
 This is because, under VAT law, they now supply the consumer directly, not the retailer registered on the platform.
 This means they become liable for the tax and must pay it correctly to the competent national tax authority, for example, the Federal Central Tax Office in Germany.